198d/cv/index.rst

 :Dates: December 2010 - April 2012
 :Location: Evanston, IL

-* Began on small *Ruby on Rails* team building platform/framework for lead generation websites serving diverse set of clients
+* Built backend platforms/frameworks in *Ruby* and *Python* for lead generation websites and worked with dedicated frontend teams to provide necessary data to fulfill design requirements
-* Led the development and open-source release of *Ruby* library (based on *EventMachine*), called *RCelery*, that ported major pieces of the *Python* library *Celery* to *Ruby* making possible tasks published (via *RabbitMQ* broker) from one language to be processed by the other
+* Led the development and open-source release of library (based on *EventMachine*; called *RCelery*) that ported major pieces of the *Python* library *Celery* to *Ruby*
-* Learned *Python* after moving to larger team and quickly made significant contributions
-* Participated in very *Agile* process that involved bi-weekly sprints, retrospectives, etc.
+* Mentored embedded QA engineer on regular basis about software development best-practices as he built out integration test suite

 Metromix